The Best Chapter Books for Kids to Inspire Your Child!

 Here are some tips to help you as you choose chapter books for your growing readers:

 - Set them up for success!
 Start off with easier chapter books so they can build their confidence and strengthen fluency.
-Chapter books vary so much in difficulty, so don’t begin with a book that’s too challenging.
+Chapter books for kids vary so much in difficulty, so don’t begin with a book that’s too challenging.

 - Look at both the amount of text on the page and the frequency of illustrations in the book.
 You’ll get a great gauge as to whether the density is too much for your child.
 Some kids, even the strongest readers, get quite intimidated by chapter books with small print and few pictures.